-All digital communication on and off campus, including pictures and graphics, made from school computers, personal computers and smart-phones must demonstrate a positive purpose and basic Christian principles of decency.
-Should it come to the attention of the school that a student has been digitally communicating inappropriate content on or off campus the student will be subject to disciplinary action.
+All digital communication on and off campus, including pictures and graphics, made from school computers, personal computers, and smartphones, must demonstrate a positive purpose and basic Christian principles of decency.
+Should the school become aware that a student has been digitally communicating inappropriate content on or off campus, the student will be subject to disciplinary action.